AhmetSulu/Patika--Front-End/Week-10/Task-2/README.md

 3. Commit your changes (`git commit -m 'feat: Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Commit Guidelines

-We follow conventional commits specification:
-- `feat:` for new features
-- `fix:` for bug fixes
-- `docs:` for documentation changes
-- `style:` for code style changes
-- `refactor:` for code refactoring
-- `test:` for adding or updating tests

 ## Contact